University of Florida: Housing

+The University of Florida provides over 9,200 students with housing in residence halls and complexes on the eastern and western sides of campus.

-Recreation and Fitness on Campus
+Recreation and fitness on campus

 The University of Florida's Department of Recreational Sports (RecSports) includes operation of two lake-front parks at Lake Wauburg, group fitness, personal and small group training, massage therapy, intramural sports, 51 competitive sports clubs, two world-class indoor fitness and recreation facilities, four campus pools, outdoor rock climbing, an adventure travel recreation program, campus fields and facilities, a skate park and staff development services for over 700 students who are employed by the department's programs.

 RecSports manages the University of Florida Southwest Recreation Center, a 140000 sqft state-of-the-art facility with six indoor basketball courts, a split-level cardio room, personal training studio, massage therapy rooms, 14000 sqft strength and conditioning area and a social lounge with a smoothie bar.
 Other campus facilities operated by RecSports include the Student Recreation & Fitness Center.

 Outside of RecSports, campus recreation options include an arts and crafts center, bowling alley and game room—all in the J. Wayne Reitz Union, and the Mark Bostick Golf Course.
 The campus also contains nature trails, open spaces, small ponds, picnic areas, shady nooks and an 81 acre wildlife sanctuary.
 The UF Scientific Diver Development Program provides SCUBA training for students interested in pursuing a career involving underwater research.

 Student government

-The University of Florida Student Government is the governing body of students who attend the University of Florida, representing the university's nearly 50,000 undergraduate, graduate and professional students.
-The university's student government operates on a yearly $22.1 million budget (2020-2021 fiscal year), one of the largest student government budgets in the United States, and the money is allocated by the Budget and Appropriations Committee of the Student Senate.
+The University of Florida Student Government is the governing body of students who attend the University of Florida, representing the university's nearly 60,000 undergraduate, graduate and professional students.
+The university's student government operates on a yearly $22.5 million budget (2023-2024 fiscal year), one of the largest student government budgets in the United States, and the money is allocated by the Budget and Appropriations Committee of the Student Senate.
 The student government was established in 1909 and consists of executive, judicial and unicameral legislative branches.